GSA/code-gov-harvester/README.md

 ___This is still a work in progress___

 This project fetches and processes `code.json` files and indexes them in Elasticsearch.
-This is ment to be the main harvester for [Code.gov](https://code.gov) and the [Code.gov API](https://github.com/gsa/code-gov-api).
+This is meant to be the main harvester for [Code.gov](https://code.gov) and the [Code.gov API](https://github.com/gsa/code-gov-api).

 ## How to use this project